 Noise is unwanted sound.
-It can cause disruption and distress to anyone – at home, at leisure, at work and at study.
+It can cause disruption and distress.

 What to do if you have a noise problem

 In the first instance it may be helpful to approach the person responsible and explain the the nature of the problem to them.
-They may not realise they are causing a problem and you may well be able to resolve the situation quickly and amicably.
+They may not realise they are causing an issue and you may be able to resolve the situation quickly and amicably.

 If these routes do not work, you can make a formal complaint to us.